csningli/MultiAgent/2/examples/README.md

 There is a special case when you provide the argument with the empty string, i.e. "".
 In such case, a new simulation will be started just like the cases without any arguments.
 However, when the simulation is closed, the saving process is ignored, and hence there is no ".data" file generated.
 This design will make things easier during the development of a new simulation.

+## The List of Examples

+- steering_move
+- range_detect